Description, Prevalence and Use Indicators

 (Effectiveness of Enforcement) "Similar evidence of the drug war’s failure is provided by US drug surveillance data.
 For example, from 1981 to 2011, the budget of the US Office of National Drug Control Policy increased by more than 600 percent (inflation-adjusted).
 However, despite increasing annual multibillion dollar investments in drug control, US government data suggest an approximate inflation- and purity-adjusted decrease in heroin price of 80 percent, and a greater than 900 percent increase in heroin purity between 1981 and 2002, clearly indicating that expenditures on interventions to reduce the supply of heroin into the United States were unsuccessful."Source:"The War on Drugs and HIV/AIDS: How the Criminalization of Drug Use Fuels the Global Pandemic," Global Commission on Drug Policy (Rio de Janeiro, Brazil: June 2012), p.
 11.

-(Non-Injection Means of Ingestion a Reason for Growth in Use) "We do think that the expansion in the world supply of heroin, particularly in the 1990s, had the effect of dramatically raising the purity of heroin available on the streets, thus allowing for new means of ingestion.
+(Non-Injection Means of Ingestion As A Reason For Growth in Heroin Use Among Youth) "We do think that the expansion in the world supply of heroin, particularly in the 1990s, had the effect of dramatically raising the purity of heroin available on the streets, thus allowing for new means of ingestion.
 The advent of new forms of heroin, rather than any change in respondents’ beliefs about the dangers associated with injecting heroin, very likely contributed to the fairly sharp increase in heroin use in the 1990s.
-Evidence from this study, showing that a significant portion of the self-reported heroin users in recent years are using by means other than injection, lends credibility to this interpretation."Source:Johnston, L. D., O’Malley, P. M., Bachman, J. G., & Schulenberg, J. E., Monitoring the Future national survey results on drug use, 1975–2011: Volume I, Secondary school students," Institute for Social Research (Ann Arbor, Michigan: The University of Michigan, 2012), 433.
+Evidence from this study, showing that a significant portion of the self-reported heroin users in recent years are using by means other than injection, lends credibility to this interpretation.
+The dramatic decline in LSD use in the early to mid-2000s is also not explainable by means of concurrent changes in perceived risk or disapproval; but availability did decline sharply during this period and very likely played a key role in reducing the use of that drug."Source:Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E. & Miech, R. A. (2014).
+Monitoring the Future national survey results on drug use, 1975–2013: Volume I, Secondary school students.
+Ann Arbor: Institute for Social Research, The University of Michigan, p.
+462.

-(Acute Effects) "Acute intoxication is characterized by euphoria and drowsiness.
+(Acute Effects of Opioids) "Acute intoxication is characterized by euphoria and drowsiness.
 Mast cell effects (eg, flushing, itching) are common, particularly with morphine.
 GI [gastro-intestinal] effects include nausea, vomiting, decreased bowel sounds, and constipation."Source:"Opioids," The Merck Manual for Health Care Professionals, Special Subjects: Drug Use and Dependence, Opioids (Merck & Co.
 Inc., last revised July 2008), last accessed Jan.
 12, 2013.

 (Chronic Effects) "Tolerance develops quickly, with escalating dose requirements.
 Tolerance to the various effects of opioids frequently develops unevenly.
 Heroin users, for example, may become relatively tolerant to the drug's euphoric and respiratory depression effects but continue to have constricted pupils and constipation.